Gaming

 What to look out for

-• Online multiplayer games connect players across the globe.
+• Online multiplayer games connect players of all ages across the globe.
 It’s important to be aware that anyone can chat with your children while playing these games.

 • Most games carry a classification and each game will have warnings about the themes, violence and/or coarse language to which your children may be exposed.
-Make sure you read reviews before deciding which games are appropriate (or not) for your children.
+When playing games online, there’s also a chance that children may see inappropriate behaviour from others in the online community.
+Make sure you read reviews and do your research on the gameplay before deciding which games are appropriate (or not) for your children.

 How to stay safe

-• Many gaming consoles come with built in parental controls that enable parents to decide what content their children can access and which functions that they are able to use.
+• Many gaming consoles come with built-in parental controls that enable parents to decide what content their children can access and which functions they are able to use.
+Parental controls should be reviewed regularly.

-• Most games have functionality that allows you to block or report other users who are behaving in an aggressive or antisocial way.
+• Most games have functionality that allows you to mute, block or report other users who are behaving in an aggressive or antisocial way.
 Make sure you are aware of how to do this for each game your child is playing.
+You can find reporting links for most games and apps in The eSafety Guide.

-• Establish rules with your children around gaming use including time limits and personal information shared.
+• Establish rules with your children around their gaming habits including screen time limits and sharing personal information.

 • Get involved — play the game yourself!

-• Remain engaged in your child’s online lives and let them know you’ll be there to support them if something goes wrong online.
+• Remain engaged in your child’s online lives and let them know you’ll be there to support them if something goes wrong.